Smart crutches could boost fracture recovery

 Summary

-This study tested whether special crutches that give feedback to patients can help them follow doctor's orders about how much weight to put on their injured leg.
+This study tested whether crutches that give feedback to patients help them follow doctor's orders about how much weight to put on their healing leg.
 Twenty people with certain types of leg fractures used either regular crutches or smart crutches that tracked their weight-bearing.
-The goal was to see if the feedback improved healing and recovery time.
+The goal was to see if the feedback improved how well patients followed instructions and how quickly they healed.

 Disclaimer Read more